duhyundev/TIL/docs/udacity/data-engineering/1.welcome_to_the_nanodegree_program/lesson1.md

 skill : Apache Airflow

 ## project 5 - Data Engineering Capstone
 you'll define the scope of the project and the data you'll be working with.

-# prerequisites
-##